danielAlCast/Stori-QA-Automation-Challenge/README.md

 `pip install -U selenium`

-An then, you need to install webdriver-manager to dowloand the chromedriver:
+An then, you need to install webdriver-manager to download the chromedriver:

 `pip install webdriver-manager`